lucassa3/PEGASOS-SVM-CLASSIFIER/README.md

 * mean accuracy = 0.667627;
 * time/iteration = 39.42 seconds;

-This dataset starts to bem more interesting to the gpu because it has lotos of samples and does not limit how much of them can be inserted in a batch, for that reason, and the fact that is has 50 features, considerably more than both datasets before, it performs good in gpu.
+This dataset starts to be more interesting to the gpu because it has lots of samples and does not limit how much of them can be inserted in a batch. for that reason, and the fact that is has 50 features, considerably more than both datasets before, it performs good in gpu.
 However its still not enough to beat cpu on time ellapsed.
 Both algorithms had a hard time getting closer to scikits results, and for time limiting reasons, i decided not to push that far, but it could converge to scikits results with enough time and better parameters.

 #### Mnist class 5 Dataset: